Information and FAQs

-Our tours will start and finish at the same location, typically an airport or a nearby airport hotel, most tours will also have additional meeting points and, with a little planning, we can meet customers elsewhere too.
+Our tours start and finish at the same location, at an airport or a nearby airport hotel, and most tours will also have additional meeting points – with a little planning, we can meet customers elsewhere too.

 Tim will accompany all the tours – as driver, tour guide and host – with Sofia joining us for some of the tour, occasionally.

-The majority of our tours concentrate on a small area of Britain, typically a county, like Kent or Cornwall, or a well-known area, like the Cotswolds or the Lake District, but a few tours, especially those in Scotland and one or two multi-centred tours, cover larger areas.
+The majority of our tours concentrate on small areas of Britain, typically a county, like Kent or Cornwall, or a well-known area, like the Cotswolds or the Lake District, and a few tours, especially those in Scotland and one or two multi-centred tours, cover larger areas.

 We travel comfortably and safely by minibus, often along smaller country lanes, off the beaten track and away from busy main roads – something that larger buses simply cannot do – and, onboard, we have maps and a small library of guidebooks.

 On a typical day, we will leave our hotel after breakfast and visit one garden or other attraction in the morning and another in the afternoon, taking lunch at one of the gardens or, occasionally, taking a picnic lunch with us.
 We stop for photographs, for brief visits to other places of interest and to explore picturesque villages along the way – we will even drive off in the opposite direction to catch a stunning sunset!

 We try always to ensure that your tour is relaxed and unhurried.